River Lagan: Sport

 The river is used by a number of rowing clubs, including Queen's University Boat Club, Queen's Ladies Boat Club, Methodist College Boat Club, Royal Belfast Academical Institution (RBAI) Rowing Club, Belfast Rowing Club (BRC) and Lagan Scullers Club.
 The Boathouses are all based between the Governors Bridge and the Stranmillis Weir.

 The Lagan in Lisburn

 Lisburn City Council built the Lagan Valley Island complex; a new headquarters for the council and an Arts Centre, wedding and conference facilities and a restaurant.
 Opened in 2001, the building is surrounded by the Lagan on one side and a channel linked to the river on the other.

 The Lagan Navigation

 The old Lagan Navigational Canal (disused) at Broadwater, near Aghalee.
-(The disused canal used to be part of the River Lagan, but no longer.
+(The disused canal was part of the River Lagan, until being closed in the 1950s.
 This gives the canal its name.)